-The NYS Office for the Prevention of Domestic Violence’s work is completed under four main bureaus: Sexual Assault Prevention, Policy, and Programming; Domestic Violence Prevention, Policy, and Programming; External Affairs, and; Law and Public Safety.
+The NYS Office for the Prevention of Domestic Violence’s work is completed under four main bureaus: Bureau of Gender-Based Violence Prevention & Programming; External Affairs; Law and Public Safety, and; Finance and Administration.

 To improve New York State's response to and prevention of domestic violence with the goal of enhancing the safety of all New Yorkers in their intimate and family relationships.